FatmaAli99/Debouncer/README.md

 - formality: contatins formality TCL script, output files from formality process
 - schematic: contains neltist schematic from Design Complier and Vivado
 - Compare_Design: Contains another implemntation that we compare with in the documentation file
+- Block_diagram: Contains figures that describe the system